Notes (Apple): macOS version

 Prior to Mountain Lion, Apple Mail on macOS supported a mailbox containing notes, which was synced with notes in the Notes application in iOS.
-This situation was a kludge: as Apple Mail already implemented the IMAP mailbox synchronization protocol, it could also sync imal additional work.
+This situation was a kludge: as Apple Mail already implemented the IMAP mailbox synchronization protocol, it could also sync notes with minimal additional work.

 In Mountain Lion, notes were moved to a separate Notes application.
 Created notes are synced through all the user's Apple devices through the iCloud service.
 Notes can be arranged in folders and pinned to the user's desktop.

 When the application is closed, the pinned note still remains.
 Additionally, unlike the iPad, iPhone, and iPod touch versions, the OS X Mountain Lion Notes application allows for images to be embedded within notes.

 Originally, notes could be created in three different default fonts, Noteworthy, Marker Felt, and Helvetica.
 Users could also add custom fonts by visiting the "Show Fonts" menu.
 The menu allows users to change text size, and format lists, choose the alignment (left, center, justify, or right), assign a writing direction, and indent text.
 Attachments, images, and hyperlinks can also be added to a note.
 Attachments cannot be viewed on iOS devices.

-Data Storage Opacity and Exporting Issues

-Due to the proprietary nature of the data storage mechanism for the Apple Notes app(s), users of this software may be locked into it without a convenient way to export all Notes data to a different format.
-While Apple does provide a way to export individual notes as PDF files, the software does not provide a mechanism to export the text of all notes to a text file, a Rich Text File, or other commonly-used data file formats as a bulk data transfer.
+Due to the proprietary nature of the data storage mechanism for the Apple Notes apps, users of this software may be locked into it without a convenient way to export all Notes data to a different format.

+While Apple does provide a way to export individual notes as PDF files, the software does not provide a mechanism to export the text of all notes to a text file, a Rich Text File, or other commonly used data file formats as a bulk data transfer.
+However, advanced users can utilize AppleScript or Shortcuts to automate note exports.

 OS X El Capitan

-As of OS X El Capitan, Notes received a significant functional overhaul (in-line with the iOS 9 version), with major features including: iCloud sync, the ability to view sketches created on the iOS counterpart, advanced text formatting options, several styles of lists, rich web and map link previews, support for more file type attachments, a corresponding dedicated attachment browser and a system share extension point for saving web links, images, etc. As of OS X El Capitan 4, individual notes can be password-protected, with the password syncing across compatible devices.
+As of OS X El Capitan, Notes received a significant functional overhaul (in-line with the iOS 9 version), with major features including: iCloud sync, the ability to view sketches created on the iOS counterpart, advanced text formatting options, several styles of lists, rich web and map link previews, support for more file type attachments, a corresponding dedicated attachment browser and a system share extension point for saving web links, images, etc.

+As of OS X El Capitan 4, individual notes can be password-protected, with the password syncing across compatible devices.